grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "We'll just have to hope we don't meet most folks then."

 She took a couple of steps back to look up through the hatch into the control room and see how Bastian was doing with his work towards that goal.
 He had one stick-arm up in the air, adjusting some dials on the radio mounted in the ceiling of the control room.
 His other hand held the mic that was attached by a curling black wire to the radio.
-He was giving out mayday requests on a couple of different frequencies known to be monitored by other independent shipping operators like themselves --- both legitimate transporters and smugglers.
+He was giving out mayday requests on a couple of different frequencies known to be monitored by other independent shipping operators like themselves --- both legitimate cargo haulers and smugglers.
 Those frequencies were also monitored by Authority vessels that might be engaged in policing shipping and transport traffic.

 "Anything Bastian?"